layereight/nfc-music-box/README.md

   actions; e.g. play playlists, stop playback, ...
 * we will use Ansible to install the software on the Raspberry Pi, Ansible is an automation tool, if you wanna know more about it have a look at https://docs.ansible.com/ansible/latest/index.html
-* on your local machine clone the repo https://github.com/layereight/MFRC522-trigger
+* on your local machine (not the Raspberry Pi) clone the repo https://github.com/layereight/MFRC522-trigger
 ```
 $ git clone https://github.com/layereight/MFRC522-trigger.git
 $ cd MFRC522-trigger/ansible
-$ vi inventory
+$ vim inventory
 ```
-* replace the the contents of the file *inventory* to point to your music box (e.g. music-box.local)
+* replace the contents of the file *inventory* to point to your music box (e.g. music-box.local)
 ```
-[volumio]
+[my_pi]
 music-box.local ansible_user=volumio ansible_ssh_pass=volumio ansible_sudo_pass=volumio
 ```
 * execute the ansible playbook, it runs for roughly 12 minutes